jnegus/04-2D-Platformer/README.md

-# 2D-Platformer-Character
+## 2D-Platformer-Character

-A somewhat-generic character (including animations and state machine) appropriate for a 2D platformer built in Godot.
-Includes test level.
+Project 4 2D Platformer
+4/20/2022

+## Description
+A simple 2D platformer.
+One level, soundless.

 ## Implementation
 Built using Godot 3.2.3

-The player sprite is adaptated from [MV Platformer Male](https://opengameart.org/content/mv-platformer-male-32x64) by MoikMellah.
+The player sprite has an original design but frames are based off of [MV Platformer Male](https://opengameart.org/content/mv-platformer-male-32x64) by MoikMellah.
 CC0 Licensed.
+All other assets are completely original, created in Medibang Paint.

+Project includes:
+A large single level
+Unique sprites
+Lasers and green goop that can kill
+Light2d features
+A parallax background
+A little animation here and there

 ## References
 None